The Associative Property Followed By The Commutative Property

 Strategies for Applying These Properties in Complex Problems

 When faced with complex problems, start by simplifying the expression using the associative and commutative properties.
 Look for opportunities to rearrange or regroup terms to make the calculation easier.
-For example, in the expression (7 + x + 3), the commutative property allows you to rearrange the terms to (7 + 3 + x), and the associative property allows you to group (7 + 3) to get 10 + x, which is much simpler.
+Take this: in the expression (7 + x + 3), the commutative property allows you to rearrange the terms to (7 + 3 + x), and the associative property allows you to group (7 + 3) to get 10 + x, which is much simpler.

 Real-World Application Exercises

 To reinforce understanding, create real-world application exercises.
-For example, imagine you're a store manager calculating the total sales for the day.
+As an example, imagine you're a store manager calculating the total sales for the day.
 You have sales of $15, $25, and $35.
 Use the associative property to group the sales in a way that makes the calculation easier: ($15 + $35) + $25 = $50 + $25 = $75.

 Another exercise could involve calculating the area of a rectangular garden.
 If the garden is 8 feet long and 12 feet wide, the area is 8 * 12 = 96 square feet.
 Use the commutative property to show that 12 * 8 also equals 96 square feet.
 These practical exercises help students see the relevance of these properties in everyday life.